kwalczak80/Speedy-cars/README.md

 - Home - this app contains information about the Speedy Cars home page with quick links to the about and search pages via the nav bar.
 - Booking - this app contains information related to the test drive booking system (for users to view, edit or cancel booked test drives).
 - Cars - this app is for the users to view the cars or to view the car search results.
-- Employees - this app is for the business owner to manage Speedy Cars staff via admin panel.
+- Employees - this app is for the business owner to manage Speedy Cars staff in the admin panel.

-To complement the apps there are
+To complement the apps there are:

 - Speedy Cars: Speedy Cars level files - settings.py for project level settings and urls.py to route the website urls.
 - templates: Containing the base.html, allauth(django authentication).
 The partial folder contains the navbar and footer HTML.